 - Postal AddressPostboks 78055020 BERGEN

-- Seafood ethics and sustainability along the integrated seafood value chain and its relation to food security;
+- Seafood values and sustainability along the integrated seafood value chain and its relation to food security.

-- Marine policy and governance, particularly analysis of rights and duties from socio-cultural, ethical, and institutional perspectives; and
+- Marine policy and governance, particularly analysis of rights and duties from socio-cultural, ethical, and institutional perspectives.

 - Participatory research and community engagement at the marine science-policy interface using a post-normal science approach.

 Marie Curie Fellow, University of Bergen, Centre for the Study of the Sciences and the Humanities